Caliburn-Micro/caliburn-micro.github.io/documentation/configuration.md

 </UserControl>
 ```

 Run the application again.
-You should now see the View show up:
+You should now see the UI:

 ![View found](/public/images/documentation/view-found.png)

-Typing something in the TextBox will trigger the `CanSayHello` property and enable the Button.
-Clicking the button will show our `Name` property in the message:
+Typing something in the TextBox will enable the Button and clicking it will show a message:

 ![View with data](/public/images/documentation/view-with-data.png)